Portfolio Layout

 Reality: Anyone can provide valuable perspective when it's well-structured

-Why this matters: Teams miss out on fresh perspectives and diverse viewpoints
+Impact: Teams miss out on fresh perspectives and diverse viewpoints

 "Review meetings should include everyone"